deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 We understand the architectural contributions of this work to machine-learned theorem proving to be twofold.
 Both of the two seek to improve the neural representations of logical formulae in such a way that they are better suited for two major subtasks of theorem proving particularly: premise selection and proof step classification.

 1. In previous works of graph neural network-based theorem proving, relatively little sophistication has been afforded to the process of drawing the final embedding of a graph from its node embeddings.
-All such works the reviewers are aware of, which are just [Wang17] and [Pal20], simply take the maximum of the node embeddings.[^1] The work under discussion introduces so-called DAG LSTM, a simple generalisation of Tree LSTM [Tai15], and use it for the aggregation of node embeddings in a manner that respects the structure of the graph.
+All such works the reviewers are aware of, which are just Wang *et al.* (2017) and Paliwal *et al.* (2020), simply take the maximum of the node embeddings.[^1] The work under discussion introduces so-called DAG LSTM, a simple generalisation of Tree LSTM (Tai *et al.* 2015), and use it for the aggregation of node embeddings in a manner that respects the structure of the graph.

 2. Previous neural approaches to automated theorem proving, certainly both of the two that used graph neural networks, have embedded premise and conjecture formulae independently of each other.[^2] The authors consider this as a room for improvement, and proposes an attention mechanism that facilitates the exchange of information between the two graph embeddings.

-[^1]: [Pal20], §5.3, *GNN Hyperparameters*:
+[^1]: Paliwal *et al.* (2020), §5.3, *GNN Hyperparameters*:

       > The node embeddings $$h_v$$ returned by the graph neural network are then aggregated into a single vector that represents the embedding of the entire graph. ...
 Then we perform max pooling over all node embeddings to create a single vector of size 1024.

-      [Wang17], §3.2:
+      Wang *et al.* (2017), §3.2:

       > Then we max-pool the node embeddings across all of nodes in the graph to form an embedding for the graph.